Prabhsukhan Singh Gill: 2021–22 season: Debut season and ISL Golden Glove

 On 9 September 2020, Kerala Blasters announced the signing of Gill on a two-year deal.
 During his first season with the club, Gill did not made any appearances in the Super League as he was used as a back-up keeper for Albino Gomes.
 He finally made his Blasters debut on 21 September 2021 against Delhi FC in the Durand Cup, which they lost 1–0.
 He made his league debut on 5 December in the 2–1 victory over Odisha FC, where he was substituted in for Albino Gomes, after Albino was contracted with an injury.
 Gill then became the first choice keeper for the Blasters as Albino was ruled out of action for an indefinite period of time.
 On 12 December, he started for the Blasters in ISL for the first time in the next match against SC East Bengal in a 1–1 draw.
 Gill kept his first clean-sheet on 19 December against the defending champions Mumbai City FC in a 0–3 victory.
 He kept a clean-sheet again on 22 December in the next match against rivals Chennaiyin FC, which they won 0–3, repeating the same feat of the previous matchday.
 Gill had his first clean-sheet of the year 2022 in their match against SC East Bengal on 14 February, which they won with a score of 1–0 at full-time.
 His performance in the month of February earned him the ISL's 'Emerging Player of the Month' award.
 Gill was awarded with the Golden Glove of the 2021–22 Indian Super League.
 In twenty matches played, he managed to keep seven clean sheets, made 47 saves and conceded 21 goals.
 This was the best goalkeeping performance by a Kerala Blasters goalkeeper in the last five years.

 2022–23 season: Contract extension

 After a good individual season, Kerala Blasters announced that Gill had signed a two-year contract with the club till 2024.
 On 19 November, Gill kept his 9th clean sheet for the Blasters in a 1–0 away win against Hyderabad FC and surpassed Sandip Nandy to become the all-time highest clean-sheet holder for the club.

 East Bengal

-On 11 July 2023, SC East Bengal announced the signing of Gill for a reported transfer fee of ₹1.2 crore, the highest for an Indian goalkeeper, on a three-year deal.
+On 11 July 2023, East Bengal announced the signing of Gill for a reported transfer fee of ₹1.2 crore, the highest for an Indian goalkeeper, on a three-year deal.
+He went on to become the number one keeper for the club and helped the club win the 2024 Indian Super Cup title, followed by the 2025–26 Indian Super League title.

+On 11 June 2026, Gill extended for two more years with East Bengal.
+Gill paid the club back immediately as he helped the club win the 2026 Durand Cup title.